 Oluce Atollo Table Lamp – Model 233

 Materials: Maroon metallic painted aluminium mushroom shaped lamp.
-Round base.
-Metal rod.
-The lampshade is white on the inside.
-Bakelite sockets.
+Round base with a conical top.
+White painted metal rod/tube on top.
+The lampshade is painted white on the inside.
+2 Bakelite sockets.

 Height: 70 cm / 27.55”